rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 modified: 2022-06-01 8:50:00 -0400
 permalink: "/for_attitudes_gene_editing/"
 header_image: /assets/2022/for_attitudes_gene_editing/martin-woortman-IyMaEo0f728-unsplash.jpg
-description: "This post includes a scan of people's past and current takes on human gene-editing, and some forecasting questions (along with my predictions on them) on how people's attitudes towards gene-editing might change."
+description: "This post includes a scan of people's past and current takes on human gene-editing, and some forecasting questions (along with my predictions on them) on how people's attitudes towards gene-editing might change.
+This post was originally written for the Metaculus Journal."
 tags: [prediction, forecasting, genetic-engineering, biology, ethics]
 specifics: [human gene-editing]
 type: "Essay"